Swartzentruber Amish: Family

+Fellowship

+Swartzentruber church services tend to be longer, up to four hours.

+Dien, or fellowship, is the acceptance of back and forth movement between or among groups of Amish, such as ministers from one group preaching at services in the other, or members leaving to join another group.
+Swartzentruber dien only within their own groups, excluding even other Swartzentruber groups; a baptized member who leaves to join another group is shunned.

+Ordnung is nearly identical among the four Swartzentruber groups; the Troyer and Yoder groups allow the use of LED bulbs in their flashlights.

+Religious celebrations

+The Swartzentruber celebrate Christmas on Epiphany, or January 6.
+December 25th is a normal work and school day and is not a major celebration day.

 Population and Church districts

-As other conservative affiliations the Swartzentruber tend to have more children than the average Old Order Amish.
+As with other conservative affiliations, the Swartzentruber tend to have more children than the average Old Order Amish.
 In one sample that Kraybill et al. give, the average number of children born to Swartzentruber women was 9.3.
 Combined with a high rate of retention concerning their youth, the Swartzentruber have one of the highest growth rates among all Old Order Amish.
 Between 1991 and 2010 the number of church districts grew from 38 to 103, a growth of 171 percent.

 In 1936 there were three Swartzentruber church districts and in 1957, five, with approximately 200 families.
 In 1944 a settlement was founded in Ethridge, Tennessee, which had ten church districts around 2013 with a population of 1,520 people.
 It is the largest Amish settlement in the South.
 The settlement near Lodi and Homerville, Ohio, which was founded in 1952 had 14 church districts around 2013 with a population of 2,148 people.
 In 1975 the settlement near Heuvelton, New York, was founded, that had 12 church districts around 2013 with a population of 1,671 people.

 As of 2000, the Swartzentruber Amish had 64 districts, 3,165 members, a total population of 7,101 in 12 states with 33 districts in Ohio alone.
 There are nineteen districts of Swartzentruber in Holmes County and Wayne County, where the subgroup originated.
 The Swartzentruber share of the Old Order Amish is about 7 percent.
 As of 2011 there were 119 Swartzentruber Amish church districts and 43 settlements in 13 states of the US as well as in Ontario, Canada.